newfies-dialer/newfies-dialer/docs/source/user-guide-doc/appointment.rst

     http://127.0.0.1:8000/module/calendar/

-7) Create Event, for instance an event happening today at 11am, define when the event start and finish, add a reoccurence rule if you want for instance the event happening every day.
+7) Create Event, for instance an event happening today at 11am, define when the event start and finish, add an occurence rule if you want for instance the event happening every day.

     Create Event can be done by click on Add button : http://127.0.0.1:8000/module/event/

-8) Create Alarm, this will allow to receive notification when Events are occuring.
-To get started, let's create an alarm with Method Call, link it to the previous created event, et a date for the alarm and the phonenumber that will be notified, then configure the rest of the alarm settings to your taste.
+8) Create Alarm, this will allow to receive notification when Events are occurring.
+To get started, let's create an alarm with Method Call, link it to the previous created event, et a date for the alarm and the phone number that will be notified, then configure the rest of the alarm settings to your taste.

     Create Alarm can be done by click on Add button : http://127.0.0.1:8000/module/alarm/